sourcekris/kali-postinstall/README.md

 Kali Post-Install
 -----------------

-A script to more easily setup a new Kali 2018.2 + w/MATE and Arc-theme and additional tools installed.
-This is now working again after 2018.2 released now that GTK themes are starting to come out that support GTK 3.21+ properly.
+A script to more easily setup a new Kali 2018.3a + w/MATE and Arc-theme and additional tools installed.

 Added add-to-panel.py which just simplifies adding bulk shortcuts to the Kali Mate top panel like in Kali 1.0 days :)